-The IPM Toolkit app is available to users for free for iPhones and iPads.
+The IPM Toolkit app is available to users for free for smartphones and tablets.
 This app is brought to you by the University of Wisconsin’s Integrated Pest Management (IPM) program.

 Mobile device and internet use is changing how global and local agriculture operate and expand their businesses.
 Growers in Wisconsin, like the rest of the world, are increasing their use of smartphones and other handheld devices for communication and information management on their farms.
 A key to agriculture’s continued success is incorporating information from an unbiased science and research-based source.
 Practicing IPM is a sustainable approach that helps farmers maximize the use of pest prevention, avoidance, monitoring and suppression strategies, minimizing economic, health, and environmental risks.